×

 Grace Petrie is a folk singer-songwriter and activist from Leicester, UK, known for her emotive anthem "Farewell to Welfare."
 Her witty takes on life, love, and politics have made her a respected voice in UK's folk scene.

-Aysanabee is an award-winning Oji-Cree artist known for his hypnotic indie, soul, and electronic music.
-He made history as the first Indigenous artist to win the JUNO Awards for Alternative Album and Songwriter of the Year.
-Aysanabee is celebrated for his pulse-quickening fingerpicking and his top-charting achievements in Canada.
+Aysanabee, an award-winning Oji-Cree artist, blends indie, soul, and electronic sounds.
+First Indigenous artist to win Canada's JUNO for Alternative Album and Songwriter of the Year.

 Calgary-born Bella White blends fresh country/folk with deep bluegrass roots.
 Known for her debut album "Just Like Leaving," she embraces musical freedom, transcending traditional styles as a singer/songwriter and multi-instrumentalist.